20 beautiful & unique places to visit in the North Island, New Zealand

 Cathedral Cove in the Coromandel — photo credit Miles Holden

-The Coromandel Peninsula is one of the best road trip destinations in the North Island, thanks to its epic beaches.
+The Coromandel Peninsula is the best of the east coast; it’s one of the best road trip destinations in the North Island, thanks to its epic beaches.

 Visit Cathedral Cove to tick off one of the top day walks in the country, then go and dig your own spa in the sand at Hot Water Beach.